Google Equitable Design Fellowship

 Test & Refine | Guerilla user testing

-To test the prototype, we solicited feedback from six people from the formerly incarcerated community in 1:1 interviews.
-During the interviews, we also led participants through an “unintended consequeces” analysis of the app.
+To test the prototype, we solicited feedback from six people from the formerly incarcerated community in 1:1 user testing sessions.
+During the sessions, we also led participants through an “unintended consequeces” analysis of the app.

 We compiled notes in FigJam and synthesized insights with Zena.